-Library instruction on research techniques and library resources is available for individuals, small groups, or entire classes for general or subject- specific content.
+Library instruction on research techniques and library resources is available for individuals, small groups, or entire classes for general or subject-specific content.
 Instruction may be held in a single session or a series of sessions in a computer lab, in the Reference Room, or in the classroom.
+Due to the COVID-19 pandemic, all instruction is being offered virtually.

 You will receive confirmation of the session within 24 hours of the request.
 If you do not receive confirmation, please email Erica Street with your request.